o-ran-sc/archived-portal-ric-dashboard/webapp-backend/README.md

 # RIC Dashboard Web Application Backend

+## Launch server

+Run `mvn -Dspring.config.name=application-abc spring-boot:run` to run a server configured by the file 'application-abc.properties' in the local directory.

 ## Development server

-Run `mvn -Dspring.profiles.active=mock spring-boot:run` for a dev server.
-Navigate to `http://localhost:8080/swagger-ui.html`.

-## Alternate configuration

-Run `mvn -Dspring.config.name=application-abc spring-boot:run` to read configuration from the file 'application-abc.properties' in the local directory.
+Set an environment variable via JVM argument "-Dorg.oransc.ric.portal.dashboard=mock" and run the JUnit test case DashboardServerTest for a development server to run standalone with mock configuration and data that simulates the behavior of remote endpoints.

+## Swagger API documentation

+View the server's API documentation at URL `http://localhost:8080/swagger-ui.html`.

 ## License